-When it comes to any type of roofing, two of the most important, but yet hidden factors, are ventilation and insulation.
+hen it comes to any type of roofing, two of the most important, but yet hidden factors, are ventilation and insulation.
 A great looking roof can be seen from a building’s outside, but you can’t see the insulation, and of course won’t see the airflow inside.
+Insulating a metal roof may not seem that important for the visual aspect, but it’s one of the behind the scenes things that makes it look great on the outside.

-When it comes to insulation for metal roofs, there are several options available.
+When it comes to insulating a metal roof, there are several options available.

 Fiberglass batt insulation is one of the most common for roofing insulation.
 It is the most economical, and relatively inexpensive, plus, it’s available in a variety of R-values.
 R-value determines the thermal resistance.
 A higher R-Value means it is better insulation.
 Depending on where you live, climate certainly impacts the level of insulation you need for your home or building.